 The MSc Bioinformatics covers a diverse range of areas in bioinformatics and is suitable for students from a variety of academic backgrounds related to the life sciences (biology, biochemistry, genetics, medicine, and other biosciences).
 Students will learn and work together with world-leading experts.

 In the age of big data, conservation biology, biodiversity, genetics, and evolutionary biology involve the study of large amounts of data that increase in volume and variety at a high speed.
 The use of computational tools is essential to analyse such large datasets, some of which have shaken the foundations of many scientific disciplines.
 The advent of these technologies is also central to many companies and the public sector and has driven the emergence of innovative start-ups.
 The job market for graduates proficient in bioinformatics is expanding rapidly and will keep growing.

-Topics include programming, machine learning, genomics, protein structure, evolutionary biology, as well as professional and entrepreneurial skills.
-Students will undertake a scientific research project supervised by the experts of the Faculty of Life Sciences and will leave with highly transferable skills that will boost their future careers and their employability.
-Moreover, they will learn how to capitalise their innovative ideas in a fast-moving entrepreneurial environment.
+You will learn about topics including programming, machine learning, genomics, protein structure, evolutionary biology, as well as professional and entrepreneurial skills.
+You will undertake a scientific research project supervised by the experts of the Faculty of Life Sciences and will leave with highly transferable skills that will help to boost your future career and employability.
+Moreover, you will learn how to capitalise your innovative ideas in a fast-moving entrepreneurial environment.

 The programme comprises three components: mandatory taught units (in the first term), optional units (in the second term), and a research project from Easter to September.

 Please visit our programme catalogue for full details of the structure and unit content.

 An upper second-class honours degree or international equivalent in a degrees related to life sciences (for example; biological sciences, biochemistry, zoology, ecology, bioinformatics, etc).